History of Belgium: Independence to World War I

-The Industrial Revolution
+Industrial Revolution

-Most of society was highly traditional, especially in the small villages and rural areas and the quality of education was low.
-Few people expected that Belgium – seemingly a "sluggish" and "culturally dormant" bastion of traditionalism – would leap to the forefront of the industrial revolution on the Continent.
+Most of society was highly traditional, especially in rural areas, and the quality of education was low.
 Nevertheless, Belgium was the second country, after Britain, in which the industrial revolution took place.
-It developed into an open economy focused on industrial exports with strong ties between the banking sector and the basic industry.
+It developed into an open economy focused on industrial exports with strong ties between the banking sector and industry.

-Belgium set the pace for all of continental Europe, while leaving the Netherlands behind.

-Industrialization took place in Wallonia (French-speaking southern Belgium), starting in the middle of the 1820s, and especially after 1830.
+Industrialization took place in Wallonia starting in the mid-1820s, and especially after 1830.
 The availability of cheap coal was a main factor that attracted entrepreneurs.
-Numerous works comprising coke blast furnaces as well as puddling and rolling mills were built in the coal mining areas around Liège and Charleroi.
-The leader was a transplanted Englishman John Cockerill.
+Coke blast furnaces as well as puddling and rolling mills were built in the coal mining areas around Liège and Charleroi.
+The leader was a transplanted Englishman, John Cockerill.
 His factories at Seraing integrated all stages of production, from engineering to the supply of raw materials, as early as 1825.

 Industry spread through the Sillon industriel ("industrial district"), Haine, Sambre and Meuse valleys.
 By 1830 when iron became important the Belgian coal industry had been long-established, and used steam engines for pumping.
 Coal was sold to local mills and railways as well as to France and Prussia.
 The textile industry, based on cotton and flax, employed about half of the industrial workforce for much of the industrial period.
 Ghent was the premier industrial city in Belgium until the 1880s, when the center of growth moved to Liège, with its steel industry.

-Wallonia had rich coalfields over much of its area, and the highly folded nature of coal seams meant that it could be found at relatively shallow depths.
+Wallonia had rich coalfields over much of its area.
 Deep mines were not required at first so there were a large number of small operations.
-There was a complex legal system for concessions, often multiple layers had different owners.
+There was a complex legal system for concessions; often multiple layers had different owners.
 Entrepreneurs started going deeper and deeper (thanks to the innovation of steam pumping).
 In 1790, the maximum depth of mines was 220 meters.
-By 1856, the average depth in the area west of Mons was 361, and in 1866, 437 meters and some pits had reached down 700 and 900 meters; one was 1,065 meters deep, probably the deepest coal mine in Europe at this time.
+By 1856, the average depth in the area west of Mons was 361, and in 1866, some pits had reached down 700 and 900 meters; one was 1,065 meters deep, probably the deepest coal mine in Europe at this time.
 Gas explosions were a serious problem, and Belgium had high fatality rates.
 By the late 19th century the seams were becoming exhausted and the steel industry was importing some coal from the Ruhr.

 Cheap and readily available coal attracted firms producing metals and glass, both of which required considerable amounts of coal, and so regions around coal fields became highly industrialised.
-The Sillon industriel (Industrial Valley), and in particular the Pays Noir around Charleroi, were the centre of the steel industry until the Second World War.
+The Sillon industriel, and in particular the Pays Noir around Charleroi, were the centre of the steel industry until the Second World War.